-The internal placement should be undertaken after two of the specialist courses have been achieved from this list: Deaf studies, Audiology and Audiometry, Language and Communication, Promoting Achievement and Curriculum Access
+The external placement should be undertaken after all these specialist courses have been achieved from this list: Deaf studies, Audiology and Audiometry, Language and Communication, Promoting Achievement and Curriculum Access

 Placements can be undertaken at any time of year.
-Remember to allow at least one month between the uploading of your Appendix 1 form and the start of the placement.
+Remember to allow 3 months between the uploading of your Appendix 1 form and the start of the placement.
+This means you need to carry out a pre-visit to the external placement over 3 months before the placement starts.
+The reason we need this 3 month notice period is because the placement tutors need to book transport and accommodation through the university system.
 The university visiting tutors have busy schedules and need plenty of notice.

-If you are doing an internal placement and this is not your usual workplace, please organize a pre-visit.
-This gives you an opportunity to get to know the placement service or school, and the service or school also has the opportunity to say yes or no to your request once they have met you.
+The pre-visit gives you an opportunity to get to know the placement service or school, and the service or school also has the opportunity to say yes or no to your request once they have met you.
 Remember on the pre-visit to maintain the GTCS values of social justice, integrity and commitment.
 Don't comment negatively on what you see or on your own service.

-If you do not usually do paid work in this authority, you need to get ready the latest copy of your Protection of Vulnerable Groups (PVG) certificate if you work in Scottish schools, or Disclosing and Barring Service (DBS) certificate if you work in the rest of the UK.
+You need to get ready the latest copy of your Protection of Vulnerable Groups (PVG) certificate if you work in Scottish schools, or Disclosing and Barring Service (DBS) certificate if you work in the rest of the UK.
 Send it to the Placement Unit on this email: Placement.Unit@ed.ac.uk

-The placement unit will check with your internal placement head of service if they are happy with the date of your most recent certificate.
+The placement unit will check with your external placement head of service if they are happy with the date of your most recent certificate.
 If not, they may request an update.
+This is one reason why the external placement has to be organized well in advance.
+In the next year we are likely to move to a new system which means an update to your PVG/DBS will be asked for at Admissions.